rorgbae/BambuFlag/README.md

 4. Upload the code to the ESP32.
 5. Access the web server via the IP address assigned to the ESP32 to configure and control the application.

+## Wiring
+Connect servo to ESP32 poles acordingly and the control pin into the GPIO27.
+Connection from the servo into the board is done using 3 male-female DuPont cables.

 ## Usage